Costs directly related to your course

 Please read carefully to see which of the following fees may apply to you.

-For certain undergraduate courses, you pay an application fee when you apply.
+For most courses, you pay an application fee when you apply.
 This is non-refundable, so make sure you have reviewed the information about eligibility before you apply.

 In order to register for your course, you will need to pay a registration fee.
 This gives you access to your study materials and your Virtual Learning Environment (VLE).